explaingit

 TLDR

-Free, offline OCR tool that extracts text from images and documents on your computer without uploading anything to the internet.
+Free, fully offline OCR tool that extracts text from images, screenshots, PDFs, and scanned documents on your own machine, no internet connection required.

 Mindmap